Scottsdale Stadium

 Scottsdale Stadium is a baseball stadium located in Scottsdale, Arizona, United States.
-Designed by the architect of the Baltimore Orioles’ Camden Yards, Populous, the stadium was expanded to its current state in 1992 and holds 12,000 people.
+Designed by the architect of the Baltimore Orioles’ Camden Yards, HOK Sport Venue Event (which would eventually be renamed Populous in 2009), the stadium was expanded to its current state in 1992 and holds 12,000 people.
 It has been the spring training home of the San Francisco Giants since 1984, when the capacity was just 4,721.

 The stadium hosted three games of the 2006 World Baseball Classic.

 History

 The stadium was built on the site of the old Scottsdale Stadium, which opened in 1956.
 The Baltimore Orioles (1956–58), Boston Red Sox (1959–65), Chicago Cubs (1967-78) and Oakland Athletics (1979–83) used old Scottsdale Stadium as their spring training base before the Giants moved there in 1984.
 The new stadium cost $7 million to build and was completed in under a year.

 In 1992, Angels pitcher Matt Keough was struck by a foul ball while sitting in the dugout during spring training and was critically injured.
 His life was saved in part because the stadium is across the street from a hospital, the HonorHealth Scottsdale Osborne Medical Center.

 The stadium underwent a $23.1 million renovation in 2006.
 The renovations included a new team store, expanded clubhouse, baseball training and treatment room, batting tunnel, centerfield entrance, Charro Pavilion, and practice fields next to the stadium.
 In return, the San Francisco Giants agreed to play at the stadium for an additional 20 years, through 2025, with an option to extend the lease to 2035.